abego/extensionmethodjava/README.md

     }

-Notice this approach is the same, if you are calling `super` from a "normal" method (as in the example above) or from an extension.
-So if `D#m()` would be implemented as an extension method the calling code would look like this:
+Notice this approach is the same, if you are calling `super` from a "normal" method (as in the example above) or from an extension method.
+So if `D#m()` would be implemented as an extension method the calling code would look like
+this:

     ...
     class D_ext {